rotators/Fo1in2/Tools/ModdersPack/scripting/README.md

         lib.strings.h - search in strings, join, repeat, etc. lib.misc.h - misc stuff

-    sfall function notes.txt - incomplete reference for new opcodes sfall opcode list.txt - list of all sfall opcodes (w/o descriptions) hookscripts.txt - detailed manual for using hook scripts to modify engine behavior arrays.txt - manual for sfall arrays
+    sfall function notes.md - incomplete reference for new opcodes sfall opcode list.md - list of all sfall opcodes (w/o descriptions) hookscripts.md - detailed manual for using hook scripts to modify engine behavior arrays.md - manual for sfall arrays

-If you are/will be using sfall Script Editor, don't forget to check out new compiler documentation in .\compiler\sslc_readme.txt.
+If you are/will be using sfall Script Editor, don't forget to check out new compiler documentation in **.\compiler\sslc_readme.txt**.
 There are numerious new syntax features and extensions to SSL (Star-Trek Scripting language).